nxp-mcuxpresso/mcuxsdk-examples/eiq_examples/tflm_kws/readme.md

 │   ├── get_top_n.h
 │   ├── model.h
 │   └── output_postproc.h
 ├── npu                       # NPU version of the model files │   ├── ds_cnn_s_npu.tflite
-│   ├── model_data.h
+│   ├── model_data.h          # Model data file
 │   └── model_ds_cnn_ops_npu.cpp
+├── <board_name_folder> (e.g. mimxrt700evk_cm33_core0)
+│   └── middleware_eiq_neutron # Neutron-Software files
+│       ├── NeutronDriver.h
+│       ├── NeutronErrors.h
+│       └── cm33
+│           ├── libNeutronDriver.a
+│           └── libNeutronFirmware.a
 ├── off.wav
 ├── output_postproc.cpp
 └── train.py
 ```

+For the boards with NPU hardware, the NPU model file is located in the `npu/` folder.
 (For the boards without NPU hardware, the CPU version of the model file is located in the `cpu/` folder.)

+The header files and library files in the `<board_name_folder>/middleware_eiq_neutron` folder are Neutron-Software related files.

+Users can update the Neutron-Software version in this project by replacing these four files: `NeutronDriver.h`, `NeutronErrors.h`, `libNeutronDriver.a`, and `libNeutronFirmware.a`.

 ## Replace the model file